Ressimen/Hotel-Reservation/README.md

-# Hotel-Reservation app built using angular nad bootstrap
+# Hotel-Reservation app built using angular and bootstrap